8 Best Home Warranty Companies in Florida of 2022

 - Customers may want to look toward a more established company.

 Upsie Technology: Best Home Warranty for Electronic Devices

 Upsie is a more affordable warranty option for your electronic devices, appliances, and fitness equipment.

-That’s because Upsie was created mostly to cover electronics or tech devices, from your laptop to your smartphone, and from your monitor to your iPad.
+That’s because Upsie was created mostly to cover electronics or tech devices, from your laptop to your smartphone and from your monitor to your iPad.

-But Upsie has extended its reach and also covers electronics that you probably didn’t think could get coverage from with a warranty company.
+But Upsie has extended its reach and also covers electronics that you probably didn’t think could get coverage from a warranty company.
 These include power tools, outdoor appliances, gaming equipment, beauty and grooming tools, as well as smart home tech like thermostats, WiFi routers, and much more.

 In fact, Upsie has cornered the market on warranties for hundreds of devices, or about 60% of the warranty market, as the company claims on its website.

 One example is that the smartphone plan comes with accidental damage.